VMS needs a temperature check

 74% reduction in frequency and significant reductions in severity

 Other forms of estrogen and progestin may have different risks, such as lower risk of various thromboembolism with transdermal estrogen vs oral estrogen (as indicated by some observational studies).
-Estrogens with or without progestins should be prescribed at the lowest effective doses and for the shortest duration consistent with treatment goals and risks for the individual woman.
+Estrogens

 TREATMENT